Terms and Conditions

 11.3 A test version is only suitable for test purposes, not for effective use by customers and therefore does not represent defective contractual software.
 A version called a beta version or an RC version of the software is always a test version.

 11.4 The availability level of the software provided by Palette on their servers for access by the customer (e.g. online programs, online data, online storage space) must be at least 99%.

 11.5 Palette does not guarantee the completeness, currency or other properties of data catalogues.

-11.6 The customer must lodge a complaint for obvious defects which are apparent to an average customer with no special effort within 10 business days after delivery by means of registered letter.
+11.6 The customer must lodge a complaint in writing for obvious defects which are apparent to an average customer with no special effort within 10 business days after delivery.
 For non-obvious defects, a complaint must be made within 10 business days after discovery, otherwise no claims arising from these defects can be made.
 The defects (including error messages that occur) must be reported in as much detail as possible (e.g. using error logs).
 The customer shall assist Palette in the troubleshooting and remedy of defects.

 11.8 If Palette is not liable, the customer shall reimburse Palette for the time expended and costs incurred (including, in particular, travel costs) at the respective applicable rates.

 11.9 If Palette does not succeed in making corrections within a reasonable time and the problem recurs within a further reasonable time set by the customer, the customer shall be entitled to a price reduction or to rescind the order.